Dry mouth can cause oral health problems because reduced saliva can lead to a rapid formation of tooth decay, especially at the gum line.

 Dry mouth is a condition where your salivary glands do not produce enough saliva to keep your mouth moist and healthy.

-Untreated, dry mouth may lead to other dental problems, including failure of dental work, denture sores, and thrush (oral candidiasis).
+Untreated, dry mouth may lead to other dental problems, including failure of dental work, denture sores, and thrush.
 If you wear dentures, dry mouth can also make it challenging to keep your dentures in place.